metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 # Simulating the canonical/classic problem

 Let's study the impact of varying the number of simulations and iterations per simulation on the distribution of win frequencies across simulations.
 We'll start small with just 5 simulations of 2 games, and increase this to 100 and then 1,000 simulations and iterations, respectively.
-We can use the wrapper function `getfw` to generate and store the reproducible simulation data.

-Let's generate the simulation data with the 3 parameter sets, and time it.
-Note we'll use a `for` loop to iterate over vectors of 3 values for simulations and iterations, using the given index to point to the parameters for each run.
+I used `getfw()` generate the reproducible game win fraction data.
+To execute the simulations, I iterated over 3 parameter sets and time it with `Sys.time()`.
+I used a `for` loop to iterate over the indices of the 3-value parameter vectors where indices are used to retrieve parameters for each run.

 ```
 # parameter sets